• Uke-4-Fun

 • #4 - Music Stand - Click here for a tremendous Peak foldable music stand.
 Spend the money for a Peak.
 You will never regret it.
 Both Cadenza and Groth Music carry Peak stands.

-• #5 - Music/Song Books - Click here for a list of what we sing at Twin Cities Ukulele Club jams.
-If you want to have the absolute best books of songs, get The Daily Ukulele: 365 Songs for Better Living (known as the Yellow Book) and the Leap Year Edition with 366 different songs (the Blue Book), or both.
+• Click here for a list of what we sing at Twin Cities Ukulele Club jams.
+If you want to have the absolute best books of songs, get The Daily Ukulele: 365 Songs for Better Living (known as the Yellow Book), the Leap Year Edition with 366 different songs (the Blue Book), and the Another Year Edition with 365 more (and completely different) songs or all of them.
 Available locally and online (hard copy and ebook).
-Used at jams by StrumMn meetings (Yellow and Blue) and the Twin Cities Ukulele Club at the UkeAmericana and Friday Morning Jams (Yellow Book).
-The Twin Cities Ukulele Club Friday, BUG and UkeAmericana jams also use the Favorite Old-Time American Songs For Ukulele book - hard copy and ebook.
+NOTE - These versions are for soprano, concert and tenor ukuleles.
+If you are playing a baritone, you will need the baritone Green and Orange versions of these books.
+Same names, different color.

 Picture